AlexProgrammerDE/SoulFire/README.md

 ## Features

 * GUI & CLI
-* Configurable amount of bots and join delay
+* Configurable options for every attack like number of bots, join delay and more
-* Configurable target
-* Configurable name format or name list
+* Load and save profiles for quick access
+* Support for online and offline mode servers
 * Huge version support
-* Tested with Spigot, Paper, Purpur, Folia, Velocity/Bungeecord
-* Disconnects gracefully after the end
-* Multiple modules like AutoRespawn and AutoRegister for cracked servers
+* Multiple modules like AutoRespawn and also AutoRegister for cracked servers
 * Supports SOCKS4 and 5 proxies
+* Console command support

+## Requirements

+* Java 17
+* Minecraft server (Tested with Spigot, Paper, Purpur, Folia, Velocity/BungeeCord)

 ## Version support